carlosrocha/react-data-components/README.md

 The default implementation includes a filter for case insensitive global search, pagination and page size.

-Note that the default implementation is not so flexible and is mostly for static data, i.e. not ajax pagination or filtering.
-If you want more flexibility, the suggested approach is using Flux (see [Flux example](example/flux/)), setup your own and hook your ajax calls on the actions.

 ```javascript
 var React = require('react');
 var DataTable = require('react-data-components').DataTable;